trans-travel/trans-travel/us/al.md

 at birth and/or chromosomes.
 The limited recognition of trans people in the state often requires proof of surgery.

-If SB79 is signed by the governor (it is not signed as of Feb 20, 2025), it would have wide-ranging transphobic impact on the definitions of sex in the state of Alabama.
+SB79 has wide-ranging transphobic impacts on the definitions of sex in the state of Alabama.

 ## Medical Care